Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 #Compiling and Installing on Red Hat Based Distros

 First off I made a Tutorial for Debian based distros specifically Ubuntu located [here](http://ubuntuforums.org/showthread.php?t=1964479).
-This guide is actually pretty old and with the new updates to the servers I thought it was time to re build my Tutorial.
+This guide is actually pretty old and with the new updates to the servers I thought it was tI'me to re build my Tutorial.
 Now I can hear you saying "But the thread title says Red Hat", and indeed you would be correct.
 For this particular guide I will be using a Red Hat Variation namely CentOS.
 Before we get started lets run through the basics:

 This guide I will be assuming you have the OS pre-installed and ready for the picking.
 For this tutorial I will be using 2 Virtual Machines (one for Mangosd the other for RealmD) during the course of this tutorial I will mark which steps are for which machines (in the case you want to install on the *same* machine you may do so I am writing the guide in this fashion to show the separation of services)